kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 </div>
 ```
 1. In index.jsp add a call to `<%@include file="_newsitems.jsp"%>` to make sure the topics are included in the page
-1. Deploy and run the tests, x tests should pass
+1. Deploy and run the tests, all tests should pass